 The study, published in Translational Psychiatry, a Nature Research journal, reports the results of four years of in vitro and in vivo experimentation on mice, demonstrating that these exhibit “a greater cognitive capacity when treated with this substance,” according to José Antonio López, a researcher in the Faculty of Psychology at the UCM and co-author of the study.

 Ayahuasca is produced by mixing two plants from the Amazon: the ayahuasca vine (Banisteriopsis caapi) and the chacruna shrub (Psychotria viridis).

 The DMT in ayahuasca tea binds to a type-2A serotonergic brain receptor, which enhances its hallucinogenic effect.
-In this study, the receptor was changed to a sigma type receptor that does not have this effect, thus “greatly facilitating its future administration to patients.”
+In this study, the receptor was changed to a sigma-type receptor that does not have this effect, thus “greatly facilitating its future administration to patients.”

-In neurodegenerative diseases, it is the death of certain types of neuron that causes the symptoms of pathologies such as Alzheimer’s and Parkinson’s.
+In neurodegenerative diseases, it is the death of certain types of neurons that causes the symptoms of pathologies such as Alzheimer’s and Parkinson’s.
 Although humans have the capacity to generate new neuronal cells, this depends on several factors and is not always possible.

 “The challenge is to activate our dormant capacity to form neurons and thus replace the neurons that die as a result of the disease.
 This study shows that DMT is capable of activating neural stem cells and forming new neurons,” concluded Morales.